 Exaggerating our burdens as a strategy to get helpful attention requires we turn away anything in our lives that might help alleviate them.
 This is a form of self-denial that thrives on irony.
 Such self-rejection eventually turns others away from us, as they see we have no intention of receiving their help or of helping ourselves.
 Rejection begets rejection.

 When this pattern locks in it becomes a tricky affair to escape.
 Using self-rejection to get attention and not receiving said attention will cause us to intensify our self-rejection in a desperate plea for attention.
 This may again work for a while, but as others see we have no intentions of actually being helped, they too will turn away.
 Such a shadow not only needs a pattern interrupt (or more than one) but also a complete reorientation of perspective to break the momentum of compulsion.

 Suggested Divination Meanings

-Am I engaging in negative self-talk, which is limiting what I can hear from others or even my own intuition?
+Am I engaging in negative self-talk, limiting what I can hear from others or my intuition?